A guide for developing tools to assess for sexual assault within the context of domestic violence1

 - Has your partner ever forced you to have a sexual experience by using a weapon, or by physically hurting you?

-- Has your partner ever forced you to have a sexual experience by kidnapping you, or by breaking into your home/office/car, etc?
+- Has your partner ever forced you to have a sexual experience by kidnapping you, or by breaking into your home, office, car or other property?

-- Have you ever had sex with your partner because he has threatened, pressured, forced, or hurt you?
+- Have you ever had sex with your partner because they have threatened, pressured, forced, or hurt you?
 What happened?2

 - Has your partner ever had sex with you when you were physically or mentally unable to say yes or agree to the activity?